 Student loan bankruptcy discharge is very rare.
 If you cannot get the courts to discharge your student loans, speak with a bankruptcy attorney to discuss other options.

-Are student loans causing you financial issues and you are considering bankruptcy?
+Are student loans causing you financial issues, and are you considering bankruptcy?
 Before you proceed, get a free consultation with Douglas Jacobson Law Firm and find out the best solution to your financial problems.